More articles

 The weather

-Would you also like to enjoy the wonderful weather in the Algarve?
+Would you also like to enjoy the wonderful weather in the eastern Algarve?

-So can you go to the beach in January or not?
+Can you go to the beach in January or not?
 Do you need air conditioning in July or not?
-The answers to these questions and more are below in a monthly characterization of one of Europe's most popular destinations, the Algarve.
+The answers to these questions and many more are below in a monthly review of one of Europe's most popular destinations, the Algarve.

 January

-January is by far the quietest month of the year, but is certainly pleasant.
-Temperatures regularly reach 18 degrees and the sun is always stronger than in Northern Europe.
-The number of hours of sunshine in January is no less than 174, which is twice as many as Bordeaux and four times as many as Amsterdam.
+January is by far the quietest month of the year, but it's certainly pleasant.
+Temperatures regularly reach 18 degrees Celsius, and the sun is always stronger than in Northern Europe.
+The number of sunshine hours in January is a staggering 174, twice as many as in Bordeaux and four times as many as in Amsterdam.

 February